-- A progressive reduction in redness with every treatment.
-The redness and flushing caused by Rosacea and broken capillaries can be reduced by 80 to 90 percent.
+- A progressive reduction in redness with every treatment; the redness and flushing caused by Rosacea and broken capillaries can be reduced by 80-90%.

-This makes this therapy particularly useful for acne, Rosacea, pigmentation (freckles), large pores and photorejuvination of the skin.
+These changes make this therapy particularly useful for acne, rosacea, pigmentation (freckles), large pores and photorejuvination of the skin.
 It can be used for all skin types over the whole body.
-The use of Retin A gel and fruit acids prior to the PDT helps with the effectiveness of the treatment.
+The use of topical vitamin A and fruit acids prior to the PDT helps with the effectiveness of the treatment.

 What does the procedure involve?

 The surface layers of dead skin are removed with microdermabrasion and acetone.
 The ALA cream is applied for 15 minutes to one hour depending on the desired effect and the amount of downtime available to the patient.
 After the cream is removed the patient is required to lie under a light source for 20 minutes during which a mild tingling sensation may be experienced.

-What can I expect after this Acne Treatment?
+What can I expect after PDT Acne Treatment?

 To obtain optimal results for acne and photorejuvination, we recommend 2 to 4 mild or moderate PDT treatments at 2 to 4 week intervals.
-30% of acne patients improve after one treatment, another thirty percent of acne patients will improve after two treatments and ninety percent of acne patients improve after three treatments (* Results may vary from patient to patient).
+30% of acne patients improve after 1 treatment; another 30% of acne patients will improve after two treatments and 90% of acne patients improve after three treatments (* Results may vary from patient to patient).

 How soon will I see results?

-Active acne can improve dramatically within 2 weeks and will continue to improve 8 to 10 weeks after the treatment (* Results may vary from patient to patient).
+In most cases, active acne can improve dramatically within 2 weeks and will continue to improve 8 to 10 weeks after the treatment (* Results may vary from patient to patient).